aaditya29/DNAgnosis/explanation.md

 Evo 2 is a genomic foundation model capable of generalist prediction and design tasks across DNA, RNA, and proteins.
 It uses a frontier deep learning architecture to enable modeling of biological sequences at single-nucleotide resolution with near-linear scaling of compute and memory relative to context length.
 Evo 2 is trained with 40 billion parameters and 1 megabase context length on over 9 trillion nucleotides of diverse eukaryotic and prokaryotic genomes. <br>
 **For example:** ATGCATGC -> ATGGCTA

+## About the Dataset

+### OpenGenome2 Dataset

+It is a massive genomic dataset designed specifically for training advanced DNA language models.
+It contains ~8.8 trillion tokens derived from genomes across all domains of life.<br>
+It can be used to train deep learning models that understand the "language" of DNA sequences.
+These models can learn patterns, structures, and relationships within genomic data that might not be obvious through traditional analysis methods.